-So, it was brilliant that last night I got to go out for a meal with Emily, my brother Christopher and his wife Nina.
+So, it was brilliant that last night I got to go out for a meal with Emily and my brother Christopher.

 The last place I'd dined out was Honest Burgers on Pentonville Road in London when Emily and I had an Oktoberfest Burger for lunch on Miniature Golf Day.
 And we returned to try the new special burger on the menu - the XMAS BURGER.

 |A proper Christmas dinner.
 Don't forget the beer|

 Especially when you factor in the tasty Rosemary Fries that come with each burger.

 Plus the sides we ordered too - coleslaw, salad, two portions of onion rings (they are massive) and a portion of chicken wings.
 It was a real feast, served by knowledgeable staff in a nice venue and location.

 The Christmas Special Burger consists of a beef burger, smoked bacon, deep fried brie (it's breaded in gluten free crumb and poppy seeds and deep fried in clean oil), cranberry sauce and rocket.

 |It was honestly a very tasty burger.
 I love the theming the team at Honest Burgers add to their specials too|

 We ordered so much food I had the meat sweats, not helped by the very insulating Christmas jumper I was wearing.
 In fact I had to strip down to my t-shirt in order to finish the food.
 It was nice to be full and bloated by excess, rather than the discomfort, pain and illness caused by eating gluten!